gardener/gardener/docs/concepts/operator.md

 - certificate authorities (and related server and client certificates)
 - ETCD encryption key
-- observability password For Plutono
+- observability password for Plutono
 - `ServiceAccount` token signing key

 ⚠️ Rotation of static `ServiceAccount` secrets is not supported since the `kube-controller-manager` does not enable the `serviceaccount-token` controller.